One of the greatest feelings in the world is finishing a project.

 Remember, if the thinner smell after the paint is minor it does not last for long.

-Which means it may certainly get neutralize on its own after a few hours (sometimes a couple of days).
+This means it may certainly get neutralized on its own after a few hours (sometimes a couple of days).

 If it does not go away in a week’s time, you can make use of natural products such as:

 - activated charcoal,